naveed-khan10/STC89C52-Microcontroller-Training/README.md

 ## Task 11: Button Debouncing Using Timer Interrupt
 - Implemented debouncing for button K1 using a timer interrupt, ensuring reliable detection of press and release events.

+## Task 12: Seven Segment Display Interfacing
+- Controlled the 7-segment displays using multiplexing.
+- Displayed numbers and implemented a lookup table for digits 0-9.